Self-bound droplets in quasi-two-dimensional dipolar condensates: Results

 Here we study the ground-state properties of a self-bound quasi-2D droplet by varying the control parameters $N$ and $a_s$ (or equivalently, $\varepsilon_{\rm dd}$).
 To this end, let us first fix the values of other parameters to simplify our calculations.
 For the dipolar interaction length $|\chi|a_{\rm dd}$, without loss of generality, we choose $\chi=-0.155$ such that $|\chi|a_{\rm dd}=20\,a_B$.
 Then, for the 3B coupling strength, we use $g_3=6.73\times10^{40}\hbar{\rm m}^6/{\rm s}$, the value fitted in our earlier work~\cite{dipdrop2020}.
 Finally, we fix the axial frequency at $\omega_z=(2\pi)2\,{\rm kHz}$, a value that can be readily achieved in experiments.

 In Fig.~\ref{phase}, we map out the coherent fraction $f_c$ in the $\varepsilon_{\rm dd}$-$N$ parameter plane.
-The phase diagram is divided into three regions, resembling those of the 3D dipolar and the quasi-2D binary droplets except for that the CS phase is now absent.
-Specifically, the region below the CAN (solid line) represents the expanding gas (EG) where the attractive interaction is weak and insufficient for the formation of self-bound states.
-The middle and upper regions represent the self-bound SVS and SCS phases, respectively.
-The transition between the SVS and SCS phases is of third order.
-Surprisingly, unlike in 3D dipolar and quasi-2D binary droplets, even when the coherent fraction is larger than $0.98$, we do not find the CS phase that is featured by multiply occupied squeezed modes.
-The reason is unclear and may be revealed by exploring the collective excitation of the system.
+The phase diagram is divided into four regions, resembling those of the 3D dipolar and the quasi-2D binary droplets.
+Specifically, the region below the solid line that marks CAN represents the expanding gas (EG) where the attractive interaction is weak and insufficient for the formation of self-bound states.
+The next two regions above the solid line are the self-bound SVS and SCS phases, respectively.
+In both phases, only one squeezed mode is macroscopically occupied, therefore they belong to the macroscopic squeezed states.
+However, compared to the SVS phase, the coherent fraction in the SCS phase is nonzero which breaks the $Z_2$ symmetry possessed by the SVS phase~\cite{Shi2019}.
+Similar to the 3D case, the transition between the SVS and SCS phases is also of third order~\cite{dipdrop2020}.
+For large $N$, the system enters the CS phase when $f_c$ becomes very close to unit.
+However, unlike that in the 3D dipolar and quasi-2D binary droplets, there is not a clear boundary between the SCS and CS phases.
+Therefore, the transition from the SCS to CS phase is of a crossover type.